MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     ??????? ??? ??? ??? ??? ?????
     ???????           ???  ???    ???        ??? ?????
-    PFV:P3SG:hit:A3SG wall DEF.SG boulder(?) and PFV:P3SG:break.INTR(?)
+    PFV:P3SG:hit:A3SG wall DEF.SG boulder(?) and PFV:P3SG:shatter.INTR(?)
-    'The boulder hit a wall and (the wall) broke'
+    'The boulder hit a wall and (the wall) shattered'

     ????? ??? ??? ??? ??????? ???
     ?????                 ???    ???       ??? ???????            ???    ???